Marr10tt/Marr10tt/README.md

 - 👀 I’m interested in Games development and Software programming
 - 🌱 I’m currently learning Discord bot stuff
 - 💞️ I’m looking to collaborate on fuck all
-- 📫 How to reach me
+- 📫 How to reach me no